open-telemetry/community/docs/default-repository-settings.md

 * The team `foo-approvers` has `Write` permissions for the repository.
 * The team `foo-maintainers` has `Maintain` permissions for the repository.

+If requested, `foo-maintainers` will be granted `Admin` permissions, and in return they must document any changes they make to the repository settings in a file named `.github/repository-settings.md` in their repository (other than temporarily disabling "Do not allow bypassing the above settings", see branch protection rules below).

 ## Branches

 Default branch: `main`